I’d like to start out with an observation – If groups are so popular on LinkedIn why is there so much apathy?

 One of my e-commerce groups (I’m in more than a dozen e-commerce and social media groups) has 323,000+ members and yet you won’t see 12 replies in the first 30 posts – just sayin’.

-I am not a conversion rate expert but I have been running e-commerce websites for 15 years and developed a sizable knowledge base watching the millions of visitors flow across my sites (along with the data).
+I am not a conversion rate expert but I have been running e-commerce websites for 19 years (as of 2022) and developed a sizable knowledge base watching the millions of visitors flow across my sites (along with the data).

-It is with that perspective that makes it opaque to me as to why with all of the about conversion rate optimization on LinkedIn nobody ever talks about site search.
+It is with that perspective that makes it opaque to me as to why with all of the conversion rate optimization chatter on LinkedIn nobody ever talks about site search.

 I am weary of the fabricated statistics like if you put a video in a product you will see an 80% boost in conversion.
-I have 500 plus videos (that are indexed by Google because I use a video site map) that speak otherwise to that statistic.
+I have 500 plus videos (that are indexed by Google because I use a video site map) that speak contrary to said statistic.

-I’ve always used some form of enterprise search.
-This is where you have a company that offers nothing but e-commerce site search place a template on your site, host all your products and images then provide your end-users with more precise search results and faceting (Google it).
-My experience has been that users who use site search although they may be in the minority in terms of traffic they will convert at rates of 20% to 25% which makes site search very profitable.
+I’ve always used some form of 3rd party enterprise search.
+This is where you have a company that offers nothing but e-commerce site search where they place a template on your site, host all your products and images then provide your end-users with more precise search results and faceting (Google it).
+My experience has been that users who use site search although they may be in the minority in terms of traffic they will convert at rates of 20% to 25% higher than no use of site search which makes site search very for profitable e-commerce operators.

 I contacted SearchSpring my site search provider since 2007 and was told that I needed to buy a new template for $750 and my $99 a month program have been grandfathered out and I was to now be charged $299 a month – for the same service level.